 Get started with your 3D project

-You must submit a .STL or .3mf file to us to get started with your own 3D project.
+You must submit a .STL file to get started with your own 3D project.
 We will review your file and quote you a price for the 3D print, then send you an email when your build is ready to be picked up.